LordNoteworthy/binary-auditing-solutions/003 - hll mapping/a02_identify_constants/README.md

 .text:0040100C                 fstp    [ebp+var_10]
 .text:0040100F                 fld     ds:dbl_4020E8   ; double dbl_4020E8 = 6.28318
 ```
+- **fld**: Load Floating Point Value.
+It Pushes the source operand onto the FPU register stack.
+- **fstp**:  Store Floating Point Value.
+It copies the value in the ST(0) register to the destination operand.

 - As an addition note, in a PE file format, the **.rdata** section represents read-only data, such as literal strings, **constants**, and debug directory information.
 When we double click on the constant name, we can see: